 In 2022, tuition for full-time students at Concordia University Wisconsin was $32,770 a year.

 Concordia University Wisconsin is a private, religious institution, so it has the same tuition for students from Wisconsin as it does for students who live in other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Take the time to confirm your state's eligibility criteria for as an in-state resident.
+Choosing a college where you qualify for the reduced tuition offered to state residentscan save on the total cost of attending college.
+Don't forget to verify your state's eligibility criteria for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria too, depending on where you live.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be other criteria as well, depending on the state you and your parents currently live in.

-Students from outside of the U.S. usually do not qualify for for federal financial aid, but may qualify for private or school-specific grants, scholarships, and other funding opportunities..
+Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but may be eligible for private or Concordia University Wisconsin-specific grants, scholarships, and other funding opportunities..
 International students with need may be eligible for the following types of financial support at Concordia University Wisconsin:

 International students without financial need may be eligible for merit-based institutional scholarships.

-Housing and campus dining at Concordia University Wisconsin is $11,470 a year.
+Housing and campus dining at Concordia University Wisconsin is $12,160 a year.
 This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the Concordia University Wisconsin's on-campus cafeterias and dining halls.